mohamed-622/binary_trees/README.md

 ## Requirements

 - Allowed editors: vi, vim, emacs
-- All files will be compiled on Ubuntu 20.04 LTS using gcc, with the options -Wall -Werror -Wextra -pedantic -std=gnu89.
 - All files should end with a new line.
 - Use the Betty style for code formatting.
 You can check your code using betty-style.pl and betty-doc.pl.
 - No global variables are allowed.